TimMcCool/scratchattach/README.md

 When active, it will send a "ping" request to the Python client.
 This will call the `ping()` function.
 The data returned by the function will be sent back to the project.

 ![image](https://scratch3-assets.1tim.repl.co/pypi_docs/tutorial_result.png/)

+**More information:**

+1)  **No length limitation** for the returned data!
+(If the response is too long to fit into one cloud var, it will be split to multiple cloud vars)
+2)  It can handle multiple requests being sent at the same time
+3)  You can freely choose the names of your requests
+4)  You can also return lists

+***More info can be found in the `Cloud Requests - Advanced` section at the bottom of this page!***

 **Example 1: Script that loads your message count**